neallred/resume-formatter/in/neallred.md

 ### Senior Engineer at Target
 ###### (May 2020 - Present)

-* Helped maintain a large OpenStack private cloud.
+* Maintained a large OpenStack private cloud.
 * Advocated and implemented coding best practices.
 * Onboarded teammates and fleshed out documentation.
 * Provided rapid response to platform incidents.